logicallysynced/Chromatics/README.md

-**Q: Do you plan to add support for other RGB devices outside of Razer Chroma and Logitech RGB?**
+**Q: Do you plan to add support for other RGB devices outside of Razer Chroma, Logitech RGB & Cosair?**

-A: I am currently planning on adding Corsair keyboards in a future release and potentially more if demand is high.
+A: I am currently working to finish implementing Corsair mouse and headset support.
+I will be looking at other devices later on if their is high demand.